XDream8/file-rs/README.md

 these benchmarks were done:

 - to calculate the performance difference between file-rs and file
-- on an old core2 laptop and even on old computers file-rs performs a lot better than file
 - in this repo(current dir)
+- even on old computers file-rs performs a lot better than file

 ### 1